15 Best Open-Source LLMs of 2024 You Need to Know

 Everyone is amazed at OpenAI and ChatGPT, but don’t forget: the transformer was invented by Google, the first LLM was Google’s BERT, and Google made an apparently impressive chatbot (LaMDA) before ChatGPT but didn’t release publicly since they didn’t feel it was safe to do so.

 — Noah Giansiracusa (@ProfNoahGian) January 14, 2023

 BERT’s innovation lies in its bidirectional context understanding.
 Unlike previous models that process text sequentially, BERT reads sentences in both directions simultaneously, capturing intricate contextual relationships.
-During training, BERT masks some words and learns to predict them, fostering a deep contextual understanding.
+During training, BERT masks some words and learns to predict them, thereby developing a deep contextual understanding.
 It revolutionized various NLP tasks, achieving state-of-the-art results across tasks like question answering, sentiment analysis, etc.

 Key features of BERT

 - Bidirectional context: BERT comprehends context from both directions in a sentence, enhancing its grasp of nuanced relationships and improving understanding.

 - Attention mechanism: It employs attention mechanisms focusing on relevant words, capturing intricate dependencies, and enabling the model to give context-aware responses.